Defense pick Peter Hegseth paid accuser to protect his career, his lawyer confirms

 What is Hegseth accused of?

 In 2017, Hegseth was named in an investigation by the Monterey Police Department concerning a reported sexual assault at a golf resort in California.
-According to a statement from city officials, Hegseth acknowledges having sexual intercourse with the woman but insists it was consensual.
+According to a statement from city officials, Hegseth acknowledges having a sexual encounter with the woman but insists it was consensual.

 The incident occurred in the early hours of Oct.
 8 at 1 Old Golf Course Road, which is the address of Hyatt Regency Monterey Hotel and Spa.
 Police say the woman reported an injury to her right thigh.
 Their news release does not disclose the alleged victim's name or age; however, she was 30 at the time and worked for the California Federation of Republican Women, assisting with logistics while Hegseth spoke at their conference.